 Clinet

 Monique and Ronan welcomed us with smiles and in an excellent mood.
 You felt very welcome.
-They told us about 2014 vintage and about the progress of new facilities being built close to Bourgneuf.
+They told us about the 2014 vintage and the progress of new facilities built close to Bourgneuf.

-2014 Clinet (90% Merlot + 9% Cabernet Sauvignon and 1% Cabernet Franc, 40 hl/ha, 60% new oak) was aromatic and sappy, had very nice acidity, fine structure, length and complexity.
-Pretty wine with adequate concentration and well-balanced.
-For me, it lacks some depth and more nuances to mingle with big guns in the district.
+2014 Clinet (90% Merlot + 9% Cabernet Sauvignon and 1% Cabernet Franc, 40 hl/ha, 60% new oak) was aromatic and sappy, had very nice acidity, fine structure, length, and complexity.
+Pretty wine with adequate concentration and is well-balanced.
+For me, it lacked depth and more nuances to mingle with big guns in the district.
 91-92p.

 2012 Ronan charmed all the way, round and very ready to be consumed now.
 85p.

-2012 Clinet displayed nice aroma of cherries, medium body, very good structure and smooth finish.
+2012 Clinet displayed a nice aroma of cherries, medium body, perfect structure, and smooth finish.
 Certainly on the light side.
 91p.

 Bourgneuf

-2012 Les Saisons de Bourgneuf (second wine), 95% Merlot + 5% Cabernet Franc, displayed freshness, red fruit, roundness and lot of charm.
-Rady to drink already.
+2012 Les Saisons de Bourgneuf (second wine), 95% Merlot + 5% Cabernet Franc, displayed freshness, red fruit, roundness, and charm.
+Ready to drink already.
 86p.

-2011 was meaty with splendid acidity, lot of soil taste, strong structure and fine complexity.
+2011 was meaty with splendid acidity, a lot of soil taste, strong structure, and fine complexity.
 Well-composed and stylish wine.
 93p.

-2010 impressed a lot with its powerful structure, strong backbone, fat black fruit and tannin, beautiful balance and a long finish.
+2010 impressed a lot with its powerful structure, strong backbone, fat black fruit and tannin, beautiful balance, and long finish.
 Best vintage ever for Bourgneuf.
 95+p

 Lafleur

-Jacques Guinaudeau was very pleased with his efforts in 2014s and said that he would end with bad vintage, but sunny and warm September and October save it all.
-Even the big rain (80 mm ) in September didn't cause significant damage as water ran quickly away.
+Jacques Guinaudeau was delighted with his efforts in 2014 and said he could have ended with a bad vintage, but sunny and warm September and October saved it all.
+Even the significant rain (80 mm ) in September didn't cause considerable damage as water dashed away from the vineyards.

 2+14 G (Acte 6) - very fruity, spicy, fine acidity so typical for the vintage, splendid ripe fruit and ripe tannin, well-constructed and harmonious.
 90-91p.

-2014 Lafleur - fabulous ripeness, rich. great complexity, quite dense, strong structure, fat and with fleshy long finish.
+2014 Lafleur - fabulous ripeness, rich.
+Great complexity, quite dense, with strong structure, fat, and a fleshy long finish.
 Dream wine.
 96+p

-2011 Lafleur - same outstanding stuff, a bit less concentrated and less rich.
+2011 Lafleur - same outstanding stuff, a bit less concentrated and slightly less rich.
 96p.

 2005 Lafleur - truffles, exquisite complexity and richness, exceptional structure and length, fantastic balance.
-It feels like this wine is just a pure silk from start to end.
+It feels like this wine is pure silk from start to end.
 100p.

 2014 Grand Village white - grapefruit and pineapple, fresh, crisp, fine balance and acidity, well-defined and with smooth aftertaste.
 91p.